 It happened to us: Men talk about child sexual abuse

-This booklet, developed by the Victorian Department of Human Services, provides an opportunity for adult male survivors of child sexual abuse to speak out about their own experiences and what they felt was important in helping them.
+This information, developed by the Victorian Department of Human Services, provides an opportunity for adult male survivors of child sexual abuse to speak out about their own experiences and what they felt was important in helping them.
 By presenting their feelings, views and experiences, it is hoped that other survivors, the community and professionals who work in the area, will learn more about child sexual abuse and its effects.
 It may also encourage and empower other survivors to speak out.

 Seventeen adult male survivors of child sexual abuse participated in individual taped interviews.
 A condition of participation in the project being that contributors were not themselves perpetrators of abuse.

 Some of the survivors interviewed were pre schoolers at the time of the abuse while others were of primary or secondary school age.
 They come from a cross section of the community and range in age from 20 years to 55 years of age.

 Download the booklet [ 191 kB ] or read about it below.